xitongsys/parquet-go/README.md

 ```

 ## Read Columns
 If you just want to get some columns data, your can use column reader.
-The read function return a 3-elements slice([value, RepetitionLevel, DefinitionLevel]) of the record.
+The read function return a 3 slices([value], [RepetitionLevel], [DefinitionLevel]) of the record.
 ```golang
 /*
 type Student struct {